KaySteinhoff/minicraft/README.md

 # License

-This project is released under the GPL v3 license and any usage of this code or the resulting program for any purpose other than personal use(e.g. educational or entertainment) has to credit this repository or in the case of deletion me, Kay Steinhoff, as the creator.
+This project is released under the GPL v3 license and any usage of this code or the resulting program for any purpose other than personal use has to credit this repository or in the case of deletion me, Kay Steinhoff, as the creator.